foocoding/databases/Week1/MAKEME.md

     click "Start import"

-Homework should be handed in by writing a node-JS program, that creates the database (step 1) and run the queries (step 2) ( or at least as a text-file with the sql-queries and results (either in one big file, or as separate files) )
+Homework should be handed in by writing a node-JS program, that creates the database (step 1) and run the queries (step 2) ( or at least as a text-file with the sql-queries (either in one big file, or as separate files) )